WebOfTrust/keri/docs/Q-and-A.md

 The [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) is the historically grown and expanded design document of `KERI`.

-A [KID](../kids) is focussed on Implementation; "this is how we do it"  We add commentary to the indivudual KIDs that elaborate on the why.
+A [KID](../kids) is focussed on Implementation; "this is how we do it"  We add commentary to the individual KIDs that elaborate on the why.
 It has been split from the *how* to not bother implementors with the *why*.

 ## *Q: KERI has invented its own key representation and signature format.
 Why not conforn to current standards already available?

 In brief these are these reasons:

 * the **desire to control the entire stack**, and not use anyone else's tooling
-* DID and VC layers are the **appopriate layers for interopability**
+* DID and VC layers are the **appropriate layers for interoperability**
 * The **performance/security goals** of KERI drive its design and therefore KERI can't use so called *enveloped* data formats

 ## *Q: In the KERI system design trade space you strike out features, so you must have stroked out application space too; which?